Brand Name phl-Levetiracetam Common Name levetiracetam

-Each blue, modified capsule-shaped, unscored, coated tablet, debossed with "LV250" on one side and plain on the other side contains levetiracetam 250 mg.
+Each blue, modified-capsule-shaped, unscored, coated tablet, debossed with "LV250" on one side contains 250 mg of levetiracetam.
 Nonmedicinal ingredients: colloidal silicon dioxide, corn starch, FD&C Blue No. 2, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate, povidone, purified water, sodium starch, talc, and titanium dioxide.

-Each yellow, modified capsule-shaped, coated tablet, debossed with "LV500" on one side and unscored on the other side contains levetiracetam 500 mg.
+Each yellow, modified-capsule-shaped, coated tablet, debossed with "LV500" on one side and unscored on the other contains 500 mg of levetiracetam.
 Nonmedicinal ingredients: colloidal silicon dioxide, corn starch, hydroxypropyl methylcellulose, iron oxide black, iron oxide yellow, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, purified water, sodium starch, talc, and titanium dioxide.

-Each peach, modified capsule-shaped, coated tablet debossed with "LV750" on one side and unscored on the other side contains levetiracetam 750 mg.
+Each peach, modified-capsule-shaped, coated tablet debossed with "LV750" on one side and unscored on the other contains 750 mg of levetiracetam.
 Nonmedicinal ingredients: colloidal silicon dioxide, corn starch, hydroxypropyl methylcellulose, iron oxide red, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, purified water, sodium starch, talc, and titanium dioxide.

 Who should NOT take this medication?

 Do not take this medication if you are allergic to levetiracetam or any ingredients of the medication.